-We have taken full account of DfE policy guidance for all schools outlined in "Preventing and Tackling Bullying" DfE, July 2017, as well as KCSIE 2022, and good practice identified in "No Place for Bullying" (Ofsted, 2012) and Searching, Screening and Confiscation DfE 2022 and "Behaviour in schools: advice for headteachers and schools 2022".
+We have taken full account of DfE policy guidance for all schools outlined in "Preventing and Tackling Bullying" DfE, (July 2017), as well as KCSIE September 2024 and good practice identified in "No Place for Bullying" (Ofsted, 2012) and Searching, Screening and Confiscation DfE (July 2023) and "Behaviour in schools: advice for headteachers and schools" (February 2024).

 Under the Children Act 1989 a bullying incident should be addressed as a child protection concern when there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Where this is the case, staff will report their concerns to their local authority children's social care services (Surrey MASH).
+Where this is the case, staff will report their concerns to their local authority children's social care services (Children's Single Point of Access (C-SPA)).
 The support of external services may be accessed to tackle any underlying issues which have contributed to a child engaging in bullying behaviour.